Azure Functions

 Development became Easy

-With the introduction of Azure Function, the developer task becomes easy.
-As part of the development activity, the Developer will only concentrate on the coding part.
-Developers will not bother with the management of the infrastructure.
+With the introduction of Azure Functions, the developer’s task becomes easy.
+As part of the development activity, the Developer will focus solely on coding.
+Developers will not be responsible for managing the infrastructure.

 No server maintenance

-In the case of Azure Function, No server maintenance is needed.
-No headache for the server maintenance now.
+In the case of Azure Functions, no server maintenance is needed.
+There is no server maintenance headache now.

 Independent scaling

-Another very interesting benefit of Azure Function is, it supports independent scaling.
+Another very interesting benefit of Azure Functions is its support for independent scaling.
 This feature has met with early success in cloud environments.

-These are the benefit(s) to use the Azure functions.
+These are the benefit(s) to use the Azure function.

 What is Azure Functions Used For

-As we already discussed, Azure Functions makes the app development process easier and helps to process the data, integrate with Azure services and other 3rd party services, Helps to build serverless applications, etc
+As we already discussed, Azure Functions makes the app development process easier and helps to process the data, integrate with Azure services and other 3rd party services, help build serverless applications, etc

 Azure Functions are best for many purposes.
-Let’s discuss few key usages of Azure Functions.
+Let’s discuss a few key usages of Azure Functions.

 • Best for image processing